OctaveCharrin/MySHAKE128/README.md

 # MySHAKE128

-This is a C implementation of the extendable-output function SHAKE128 following the specification defined in [FIPS 202](https://csrc.nist.gov/pubs/fips/202/final).
+This is a C implementation of the extendable-output function SHAKE128 following the specifications defined in [FIPS 202](https://csrc.nist.gov/pubs/fips/202/final).

 ## Initialization